alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 ### Adding project participants

 You'll notice you have no participants, work packages or data assosiated with the project.
 You can now add the new users to the Data Assessmnet App.
-Go back to the add user tab, your project will now appear from the drop down list.
+Go back to the add user tab, you can now add a new user as you are able to assighn them to the new poprject which will now be visable from the drop down list of projects.

 ![](Web%20app%20instructions%20images/PM%20Data%20App%20Images/New%20user%20with%20project.PNG)